LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_MemeCreator.md

   - Code review from your lab partner:
     - Fill out the "Prod" column, entering yes for anything you fixed or completed.
-    - Add screen shots for each web app showing[^1]:
+    - Add screen shots for the web app showing[^1]:
       - Your folders and files in the VS Code file explorer and the terminal showing the webpack dev server running.
-      - Each app running on the Webpack dev server with the URL visible.
+      - The app running on the Webpack dev server with the URL visible.

-  - Moodle Lab 4 Production Version assignment:  put the citstudent URLs for each web app in the online text.
+  - Moodle Lab 4 Production Version assignment:  put the citstudent URs for the web app in the online text.